-- In a rare case of this trope actually working, Spy vs. Spy has White Spy rigging a piano so that when Black Spy plays two certain notes, nitroglycerin gets squirted into his mouth.
+- In a rare case of this trope actually working, one issue of Spy vs. Spy has White Spy rigging a piano so that when Black Spy plays two certain notes, nitroglycerin gets squirted into his mouth.

 - In a rare live version of this trope, on Family Ties, Elyse plays "Those Endearing Young Charms" on guitar during a pledge break at her husband's PBS station.
-The guitar didn't explode during the key notes.
-Instead, Elyse went into labor.
+The guitar doesn't explode during the key notes; instead, Elyse goes into labor.

 - The Goon Show had the piano version, when Moriarty and Gritpype-Thynne tried to blow up the Chinese nationalist leader General Kashmychek.
 Following the failure of the "fiendish Chinese pianist" to get the music right, our enterprising villains are spared the necessity of playing the keys themselves by a musical individual from earlier, who offers to sing and asks for an A. Detonation ensues.

-- Played totally straight in an episode of South Park where the B-plot is a blatant homage to classic cartoons set in a summer camp for special needs children.
+- Played totally straight in "Crippled Summer", where the B-plot is a blatant homage to classic cartoons set in a summer camp for special needs children.
 Jimmy Vulmer's rival, Nathan, rigs Jimmy's ukulele with explosives.
 Jimmy, naturally, can't get the "Those Endearing Young Charms" passage right during his solo.
 (Note that Jimmy is playing "That Honolulu (or 'Tardicaca') Hula Gal" - but the solo section is still "Those Endearing Young Charms".)
-Nathan sends his Mook Mimsy to try to correct the situation by demanding the solo.
+Nathan sends his mook Mimsy to try to correct the situation by demanding the solo.
 Jimmy gives him the ukulele and asks him to do it.
 Just before Mimsy gets to the explosive part, Nathan runs in and grabs the ukulele from him.
 Frustrated with Mimsy's incompetence, he yells "If I want something done, I'm going to do it myself!", and without thinking, plays it himself with predictable results.

-- In the Season One episode, "Big Gay Al's Big Gay Boat Ride", Jimbo and Ned plan to sabotage a school football game by planting a bomb on the rival team's mascot.
+- In the season 1 episode "Big Gay Al's Big Gay Boat Ride", Jimbo and Ned plan to sabotage a school football game by planting a bomb on the rival team's mascot.
 The bomb is set to detonate during the half-time show when Richard Stamos, John Stamos' brother, hits the high F note in the song Lovin' You.
 Unfortunately, Richard fails to hit the note, foiling their plan.
 At the end of the episode, Richard shows up announcing that he finally got the note right and blows up the mascot before Jimbo can stop him.